 Why It’s Helpful:

 This book is particularly beneficial for those who fear that sobriety will lead to a boring or limited life.
 Gray’s engaging and often humorous writing style makes the sober journey feel not just manageable, but exciting.
 She addresses common concerns about socializing without alcohol and finding new sources of fun and relaxation.
 Readers often find inspiration in Gray’s transformed life and practical advice for navigating social situations sober.
+I think it is one of the more down-to-earth, relatable books on sobriety.

 3. ‘Dry: A Memoir’ by Augusten Burroughs